DHBW-H2F/H2F_meta/Docs/CODEBASE.md

 ```bash
 ansible-playbook -v -i inventory/hosts playbook.yaml --tags "<tag>"
 ```
 If you need to rebuild a service, you should do a clean and a install as the same time.
-You can combine tags when involve the command by separate the tags with a space.
-Ex : ```... --tags "clean-webui install-webui"```
+You can combine tags when involve the command by separate the tags with a comma.
+Ex : ```... --tags "clean-webui,install-webui"```

 ### Main Component
 | Commande | Service   | Tag             |